Inspection Reports for

 Findings

-The survey found the most serious deficiencies to be 'F' level deficiencies that constitute no actual harm with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance based on the credible allegation of compliance and the plan of correction.
+The survey found the most serious deficiencies to be "F" level deficiencies that constitute no actual harm with potential for more than minimal harm that is not immediate jeopardy.
+The facility submitted a plan of correction and was found to be in substantial compliance based on the credible allegation of compliance and the plan.

 Deficiencies (1)

-'F' level deficiencies constituting no actual harm with potential for more than minimal harm that is not immediate jeopardy
+The facility had "F" level deficiencies that constitute no actual harm with potential for more than minimal harm that is not immediate jeopardy.

 Employees mentioned